jarun/pdd/README.md

                         calculate time difference
-  --add                 add to date (/today) or time (/now) --sub                 subtract from date (/today) or time (/now)
+  --add                 add to date (/today) or time (/now) --sub                 subtract from date (/today) or time (/now) --day dd mmm yyyy     show day of the week on a date
 ```

 #### Operational notes